bentoml/BentoSentenceTransformers/README.md

 Once the application is up and running on BentoCloud, you can access it via the exposed URL.

-**Note**: Alternatively, you can use BentoML to generate a [Docker image](https://docs.bentoml.com/en/1.2/guides/containerization.html) for a custom deployment.
+**Note**: For custom deployment in your own infrastructure, use [BentoML to generate an OCI-compliant image](https://docs.bentoml.com/en/latest/guides/containerization.html).